invader237/BUT-3-Qualite-Dev/doc/project-configuration.md

    - Add `Build artifact` and select `<your-war-name>:war exploded`.
 5. In the **Deployment** tab, add an artifact with `<your-war-name>:war`.

+> ℹ️ Note: In the Application context field, make sure to enter the name of your project without the .war extension or :war exploded suffix — just the plain project name.

 ✅ Your project is now ready to run directly from IntelliJ with Tomcat.